dglazkov/polymath/README.md

 This format is effectively the library format but missing a version, embedding_model, and each chunk missing embedding and token_count.

-Then run `python3 -m import.main --importer library <FILENAME>`.
+Then run `python3 -m convert.main --importer library <FILENAME>`.
 It will create a new file with the same name but a `.json` extension in the `libraries/` directory.

 ### `medium` : An import of a medium snapshot